Spreads/Spreads/README.md

 should not allocate many objects and create GC pressure.
 .NET properly supports generic value types and arrays of them are laid out contiguously in memory.
 Such layout enables CPUs to prefetch data efficiently, resulting in great performance boost compared to collections of boxed objects.
-Also .NET makes it trivial to call native methods and *Spreads.Extensions* project uses SIMD-optimized compression and math libraries written in C.
+Also .NET makes it trivial to call native methods and *Spreads.Core* project uses SIMD-optimized compression and math libraries written in C.

 We haven't compared Spreads performance to performance of commercial systems yet